 The Australian Directors Guild (ADG) offered Directors Awards for the first time in 2007.
 The ADG recognized that there were no peer-assessed directors awards offered to Australian directors and established the awards in order to celebrate the outstanding achievements and contributions in screen production by Australian Directors.

-Kingston Anderson, Executive Director of the ADG, said:
+Kingston Anderson, CEO of the ADG, said:

 “The ADG Awards gives us a reason to celebrate the exceptional work of Australian directors.
 The Awards also provide a great opportunity to highlight, applaud and promote these great works to Australian and international audiences and I encourage member directors to enter.